Should You Get an ApoB Test? A Decision Framework

 Consider your specific situation

 Family history matters enormously.
-Elevated Lp(a) combined with family history multiplies risk in ways standard calculators don’t capture.
-If your father had a heart attack at 45, your uncle at 50, and your grandfather at 55, you inherit genetic susceptibility that warrants aggressive assessment—including ApoB (Mehta et al., 2020).
+If your father had a heart attack at 45, your uncle at 50, and your grandfather at 55, you inherit genetic susceptibility that warrants aggressive assessment—including ApoB.
+Family history and elevated Lp(a) together multiply risk in ways standard calculators don’t capture.

 Age and life stage affect the calculus.
 A 35-year-old faces 50+ years of particle exposure.
 Learning they have elevated ApoB allows decades of intervention.
 An 80-year-old with multiple health conditions faces different priorities.
-Aggressive lipid lowering matters less when life expectancy is limited by other factors (Schmidt et al., 1996).
+Aggressive lipid lowering matters less when life expectancy is limited by other factors.

 Discover the tests and treatments that could save your life